Loading NuWatt Energy...

 ERCOT deregulation means you can pick a plan with free nights or ultra-low off-peak rates.
 Charging at $0.03-0.05/kWh costs just $20-30/month for the average driver.

-The 30C credit expires June 30, 2026 -- accelerated from the original December 31, 2032 expiration by the One Big Beautiful Bill Act (OBBBA).
-After June 30, there is no federal tax credit for residential or commercial EV charger installations.
+The residential 30C credit expired June 30, 2026 -- accelerated from the original December 31, 2032 expiration by the One Big Beautiful Bill Act (OBBBA).
+It is no longer available for home EV charger installations, so plan your charging savings around your ERCOT electricity plan instead.

-Beyond the federal 30C credit for charger installations, the Texas Commission on Environmental Quality (TCEQ) offers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program (LDPLIP) -- a $2,500 grant toward the purchase of a new electric or plug-in hybrid vehicle.
+Beyond savings on charging itself, the Texas Commission on Environmental Quality (TCEQ) offers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program (LDPLIP) -- a $2,500 grant toward the purchase of a new electric or plug-in hybrid vehicle.

 All chargers below are NEMA 4-rated (weatherproof) for outdoor Texas installations.
 Prices are MSRP for the unit only -- installation is separate.